lseman/lseman.github.io/_pages/class.md

 - A comprehensive report detailing your world creation, behavior definition, PID design, hyperparameter optimization process, and evaluation results.
 Include relevant screenshots, code snippets, and performance plots.

-- The Webots world and robot files, along with the Python code files used for the assignment.
+- The Webots world and robot files, along with the Python (or another Webots supported language) code files used for the assignment.

 - A presentation summarizing your findings.